 They're bright, slightly crunchy, and have a subtle fresh pea flavor that pairs perfectly with rich ingredients (like the mozzarella and prosciutto we're adding to this pea shoot pizza).

-Learn more: How to Use Fresh Pea Shoots
+Learn more: 8 Delicious Ways to Use Pea Shoots

 All you need for this pizza:

 - Your favorite pizza dough (we love our 15 minute pizza dough or a whole wheat pizza crust!)

 - A batch of 5 minute pea pesto (the ;tldr version: blend a cup of fresh peas and a few handfuls of pea shoots in a food processor with a clove of garlic, a squeeze of lemon juice, and a pinch of salt, then drizzle in olive oil until you have a smooth pesto).